triton-inference-server/stateful_backend/README.md

 ```

 During the model instance initialization, the stateful backend reserves CPU or GPU memory as large as `max_candidate_sequences * sum_of_all_state_tensor_sizes` to store and restore the model state tensors.

+You can learn more about backends in the [backend repo](https://github.com/triton-inference-server/backend).
+Ask questions or report problems in the main Triton [issues page](https://github.com/triton-inference-server/server/issues).

 ## How to use?
 1. Create an ONNX model that exposes input and output state tensors.
 The model